jjvanzon/Circular-Language-Spec/constructs-drafts/conversions.md

 Conversions can also be cast explicitly rather than being automatically performed on state assignment.

-Conversion procedures are considered system procedures as well.
-One type can define multiple conversion procedures.
-The parameter of the conversion procedure is the source object.
-A conversion procedure can also have multiple parameters.
+Conversion commands are considered system commands as well.
+One type can define multiple conversion commands.
+The parameter of the conversion command is the source object.
+A conversion command can also have multiple parameters.
 That way multiple objects can be converted to a single object, sometimes grouping multiple object of the same type, sometimes grouping a combination of types.

 -----

 < If you want to convert a number to text then the text object should define the conversion for all this stuff.
 Hmm… maybe the source object should be able to define the conversion too. >

-#### Conversions Aren’t Create Procedures
+#### Conversions Aren’t Create Commands

-This comment is made because in the C++ programming language, conversion procedures *are* alternative create procedures.
+This comment is made because in the C++ programming language, conversion commands *are* alternative create commands.
 A conversion might not involve the creation of an object.
 A conversion is the assignment of new values to an existing object, values that are based on the values of an object from a different type.

 #### More Ideas